ClinicalTrials.gov Protocol Registration System (PRS) Link: http://register.clinicaltrials.gov.

 Delayed Submission of Results

-A Responsible Party may delay submission of results, until the deadline described below, by submitting a certification (see note) that an Applicable Clinical Trial meets either of the following conditions:
+A Responsible Party may delay submission of results, until the deadline described below, by submitting a certification (see note) that an Applicable Clinical Trial meets following conditions:

 - If the responsible party is seeking approval, licensure, or clearance of a new use being studied for a product that previously has been approved, licensed, or cleared by the FDA.

 - For applicable clinical trials with a Primary Completion Date on or after January 18, 2017, the Final Rule also provides for the delayed submission of results information under certain conditions with certification if the responsible party is seeking initial approval, licensure, or clearance for the studied product.
 The deadline for the delayed submission of results information is 30 calendar days after the earliest of specific events described in each provision, with a maximum deadline for delayed results information submission of 2 years after the date of submission of the certification.

 Note: If a Responsible Party, who is both the sponsor and manufacturer, submits a new use certification this certification must be made with respect to each Applicable Clinical Trial that is required to be submitted in an application or report for licensure, approval, or clearance of the use studied in the clinical trial.

 An extension for good cause may be requested under certain circumstances to extend the deadline for submission of results information for an Applicable Clinical Trial.
 The Responsible Party is required to submit a written request within the ClinicalTrials.gov record that demonstrates good cause for the extension and provides an estimate of the date on which the results information will be submitted.
 Pending publication is not considered good cause for an extension.

 Submitting a Certification or Request for Extension for Delayed Submission of Results